 Earnshaw confirmed to me in an email that Stancheva indeed left the university, but chose not to provide any details.
 Thing is, what his department and the University of Edinburgh did was also everything but open and transparent.
 As I found out, Stancheva investigation began in autumn 2015 and was simmering for some time until it kick-started properly after people (including myself) began asking about its progress roughly one year ago.
 On June 12th 2017, the cell biologist was placed on “immediate forced leave”, as I was informed.
 The above email by Gray suggests she was made redundant soon after.

-Stancheva is still listed as member of editorial board of the journal Nucleic Acids Research (NAR), with her Edinburgh affiliation.
+Stancheva is still listed as Executive Editor at the editorial board of the journal Nucleic Acids Research (NAR), with her Edinburgh affiliation.
 Her lab’s website at the University of Edinburgh was fully functional as of morning October 11th 2017.
 As soon as I started sending emails to faculty, these pages began to disappear, replaced by an error message (I managed to save only this one page as backup, it was deleted the moment I saved it, at around 9:45 PM).
 The university then even jumped to remove all mention of Stancheva on her above mentioned MRC grant, which they apparently decided to keep.
 Let’s see for how long the above shown video will survive on the university’s website.

 One wonders however if the University of Edinburgh, which was so ruthless in its misconduct investigation against their Bulgarian group leader Stancheva, ever bothered to put forward any questions at all to her former postdoctoral advisor, last and corresponding author on four PubPeer-flagged papers and professor at the MRC Human Genetics Unit in Edinburgh, Richard Meehan.
 After having published that successfully with Meehan, Stancheva started her own research group in Edinburgh in 2002, as a Cancer Research UK Senior Research Fellow (grant number C7215/A8983).
 In 2006 she received an EMBO Young Investigator funding award, and was tenured as Reader with the University of Edinburgh in 2014.